Alexander Dobrindt

 Alexander Dobrindt (/de/; born 7 June 1970) is a German politician of the Christian Social Union in Bavaria (CSU) who has been serving as the Federal Minister of the Interior in the government of Chancellor Friedrich Merz since 2025.

 From 2017 to 2025, Dobrindt served as the chairman of the CSU Parliamentary Group in the German Bundestag.
 Between 2013 and 2017, he served as Federal Minister of Transport and Digital Infrastructure in the government of Chancellor Angela Merkel.
 Previously, he was the secretary general of the Christian Social Union of Bavaria under the leadership of party chairman Horst Seehofer from 2009.

 Early life

 Dobrindt was born in Peißenberg, Bavaria.
-He graduated from the Weilheim Highschool in 1989 and continued his studies in the Ludwig Maximilian University of Munich, finishing with a Master of Arts in sociology in 1995.
+He graduated from the Weilheim Highschool in 1989 and continued his studies at LMU Munich, finishing with a Master of Arts in sociology in 1995.

 After obtaining his degree, Dobrindt worked at an engineering company as a financial director from 1996 to 2001 and as a managing director from 2001 to 2005.